 In the following year (1995), the bay was opened in week 38 for only 2 days during which 50 boats reported landings from the bay that totaled 11,632 coho salmon, nearly all reportedly caught in the first night.
 The principal author visited with a participant in the fishery later in the week who described the opening as a slaughter and stated “You guys never should have opened Berners Bay!”
-Port sampling technicians recovered heads from 603 adipose-clipped coho salmon from a sample of 6,708 fish from the Lynn Canal fishery that week of which 593 contained tags, including 551 that had been implanted in smolts from the Berners River.
-With a substantial proportion of the week 38 catch having been taken in Berners Bay, the Berners River was estimated to have contributed 35% (7,045 fish) to the coho salmon catch in Lynn Canal for the week (20,119 fish).
+Port sampling technicians recovered heads from 603 adipose-clipped coho salmon from a sample of 6,708 fish from the Lynn Canal drift gillnet fishery that week of which 593 contained tags, including 551 tags that had been implanted in smolts from the Berners River.
+With a substantial proportion of the week 38 catch having been taken in Berners Bay, the Berners River was estimated to have contributed 35% (7,045 fish) to the coho salmon catch in Lynn Canal drift gillnet fishery for the week (20,119 fish).
 In retrospect, the 1995 Berners River run size in Lynn Canal (20,854 fish) in 1995 was substantially lower than during the previous 4 years (range 30,798–46,969 fish), while the removal rate by the Lynn Canal drift gillnet fishery was a record 70.6% (14,716 fish) after an estimated 30.5% (9,154 fish) of the stock had already been removed by previous fisheries.
 Nearly half (47%) of surviving Berners River coho salmon at the beginning of week 38 were harvested both inside and outside the bay in the single 2-day opening.
-The intense drift gillnet fishery in 1995 had a substantially greater effect in reducing the average size of Berners River spawners compared with any other year (Figures 25 and 26).
+The intense Lynn Canal drift gillnet fishery in 1995 had a substantially greater effect in reducing the average size of Berners River spawners compared with any other year (Figures 25 and 26).

-A series of strong coho salmon returns to Lynn Canal in 2002–2004 coincided with low salmon prices, relatively low troll exploitation rates, and reduced participation in the fall drift gillnet fishery.
+A series of strong coho salmon returns to Lynn Canal in 2002–2004 coincided with low salmon prices, relatively low troll exploitation rates, and reduced participation in the fall portion of the Lynn Canal drift gillnet fishery.
 The combination of substantial returns and low fishing effort sparked renewed interest in opening Berners Bay to fishing.
 During 2002–2004 and 2006, the bay was opened during peak fall fishing weeks, usually for 3 days per opening, and only moderate participation was reported by 18–28 boats during the very large return in 2002 and only 8–15 boats during peak weeks in 2003–2004 and 2006.
 In 2013, the bay was opened for 3 days only once in week 37, prior to typical peak abundance, and relatively few fish were caught.
-While the openings in 2002–2004 and 2006 likely helped increase exploitation, with an estimated average removal rate in Lynn Canal of 36.8% during those years, compared with 30.2% for the 19 years during 1989–2014 when the bay was not opened, their impact on escapement appears to have been limited by relatively low participation in the openings.
+While the openings in 2002–2004 and 2006 likely helped increase exploitation, with an estimated average removal rate in Lynn Canal drift gillnet fishery of 36.8% during those years, compared with 30.2% for the 19 years during 1989–2014 when the bay was not opened, their impact on escapement appears to have been limited by relatively low participation in the openings.

 Although openings inside Berners Bay (Section 15B) can be unpredictable in their effect on exploitation and escapement, management of openings outside the bay in Section 15C has had a more predictable effect and has proven amply conservative relative to the Berners River stock, even in recent years (2005–2013) when returns were low, averaging only 10.5 thousand fish compared with 26.0 thousand during 1990–2004.
 Escapement fell below the current BEG in only one of those years (2007).